 When on the go to areas where vaping is legal, you don’t want to carry around bulky equipment.
 The Coilart’s Lux 200 is ideal for traveling since it has one USB chargeable cable.
 Remember to remove the batteries, any extra batteries and the whole mod itself in your carry-on luggage to abide by regulations.
 The Lux 200 has leakage protection and Chip protection, which controls a lock key to shut down and prevents children from using.

-In an increasingly interconnected world, vaping legitimation is the main concern of global e-cigarette users who enjoy a healthier habit — but also want to enjoy their travels like anyone else.
+In an increasingly interconnected world, vaping legitimization is the main concern of global e-cigarette users who enjoy a healthier habit — but also want to enjoy their travels like anyone else.
+If you want to know more about the box mod, please read this article – The Best Box Mods in 2019.